List of major SEC enforcement actions (2009–2012)

-The below list of major SEC enforcement actions (2009–12) reflects major actions that the Enforcement Division of the United States Securities and Exchange Commission (SEC) brought in 2009–12.
+The following list reflects major actions that the Enforcement Division of the United States Securities and Exchange Commission (SEC) brought in 2009–2012.

 The SEC is a federal agency of the United States.
 It holds primary responsibility for enforcing the federal securities laws and regulating the securities industry, the nation's stock and options exchanges, and other electronic securities markets in the United States.